 Field Acquisition

 MBARI currently deploys about four systems that regularly generate video streams that find their way to the video lab.
 These include the Ricketts and Ventana ROV’s, the MiniROV and the Dorado based i2MAP camera system.
-There are other proposed video stream additions for example adding video capabilities to the LRAUV and the EyeRIS project.
+There are other proposed video stream additions for example adding video capabilities to the LRAUV and the EyeRIS (DeepPIV) project.

 The two main ROV cameras are deployed on a daily schedule and record continuously during a dive, generating by far the largest volume of data – at least twice or three times the volume of all other MBARI data sources combined and ten times the volume of all other video image sources.
 If the proposed ROV camera migration to 1080 60P (HD video 60 frames per second progressively scanned) or eventually 4K video take place, the ROV camera data volumes will make up the vast majority of MBARI data volumes.
 Clearly the place to address the data volume challenge is with the ROV main cameras.